HWeber-tech/emp_proving_ground_v1/docs/runbooks/data_foundation.md

 Custom deployments can override the config paths when integrating with managed data stores.

+## Macro Event Calendar

+* Module: `src/data_foundation/ingest/fred_calendar.py`

+`fetch_fred_calendar(start, end, api_key=None, session=None)` wraps the FRED
+calendar endpoint so ingest plans can attach real macro release events to Timescale runs.
+The helper:

+* Pulls credentials from the optional `api_key` argument or `FRED_API_KEY` environment variable.
+* Normalises release metadata (calendar name, event name, currency, importance) and parses timestamps into timezone-aware datetimes.
+* Sorts results and returns a list of `MacroEvent` dataclasses guarded by regression tests for missing credentials, HTTP failures, and payload parsing.

+Pass the function to ingest pipelines or schedule it alongside other macro fetchers; when credentials are absent the helper emits a warning and returns an empty list so CI and local runs remain deterministic.

 ## Artefact Expectations

 * Parquet/CSV datasets stored under `data_foundation/cache/pricing/`